 Math: Successful completion of our two-year integrated Algebra II/Geometry curriculum.

-History: Three years, including Human Crossroads, The Modern World, and United States History.
+Social Studies: Three years, including Human Crossroads, The Modern World, and United States History.

 Science: Three years, including Science I, Science II, and a year of electives.